JeasonYork/MongoDB/README.md

 # MongoDB
-Handling MongoDB database using pymongo .
+Handling MongoDB database using pymongo.
+Display data structures in a more readable and formatted way with pprint.